vitalab/vitalab.github.io/article/_posts/2019-06-05-Pretrain_Actor_Critic.md

 ## Data

-The tests we made on the HalfCheetah, Hopper, and Walker2d OpenAI Gym environments.
+The authors tested their method on the HalfCheetah, Hopper, and Walker2d OpenAI Gym environments.

 # Results